-CalCAN’s success is dependent on our strong, collaborative coalition.
+CalCAN’s success is dependent on our strong, collaborative network.

 Network Structure